 Steam (opens in new tab)

-It's the Horus Heresy era again, only this time in the form of a free-to-play collectible card game.
-Though it plays a lot like them it's not as flashy as the big names in the genre, with the quality of the card art being all over the place.
+We're in the Horus Heresy era again, only this time via a free-to-play collectible card game.
+Though Legions plays a lot like them it's not as flashy as big names in the genre like Magic: The Gathering Arena, with the card art quality being all over the place.
 But if you've got the time or money it's a solid enough example of the form, and if you've read the books and the phrase "the Fall of Isstvan III" makes you feel like a 19th century French campaigner hearing the word "Waterloo," then there's a stirring singleplayer campaign that will let you experience that in card game form.

 Microsoft Store (opens in new tab)